Find Trade Colleges

 Around 100% of those degree recipients were women.

-Depending on your major, you may be able to take online classes at Saint Joseph’s Maine.
+If you are interested in distance education, be sure to check with the school since Saint Joseph’s Maine does offer online classes for certain majors.
 In 2020-2021 about 31% of the undergraduate students at the school chose to take one or more online courses.

-Some students may be able to take online classes at UMFK.
+You may have the opportunity to take online classes at UMFK.
 During the 2020-2021 year, about 63% of the undergraduates at the school took at least one online course.

 Most Popular Trade School Associate Degree Schools in the New England Region